dannycvera/GOT-whos-quote/README.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

-- Find and use external api
-- Render data on page
-- Allow user to choose favorites
+- Will use two API's.
+One to retrieve a random Quote, the second wll be used to cross reference the character image, name and info with the aurthor of the random quote.
+- The user will choose beteen four difference character images.
+If they guess the author of the quote correctly then their scor will increase.
+- Will render the application as a mobile first portrait app.

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

-- Add second API
+- Will render the site in landscape when the user changes orientation.
+- Add transition effects and animations when images are removed from the screen.
-- Use local storage to save user favorites
+- Use local storage to save the users progress and avoiding duplicate quotes.

 ## Project Schedule